kevinbloomquist/boojbooks/README.md

 	- Add function to controller methods to "sterilize" data
 * Play with video loop functionality
 * Work on login/ user functionality
+* Hit Amazon API for link info and image uniformity